VPN connections may easily be established between an Android device and pfSense in multiple ways.

 Android 4.0 introduces a VPN API, so there are quite a few more third-party clients available.

-Android 4.4 (KitKat) removes the "tun" device (/dev/tun); this change is reported to break most, if not all, of the OpenVPN clients.
-No information is available at this time about functional OpenVPN clients for KitKat - stay tuned.
+Android 4.4 (KitKat) removed the "tun" device (/dev/tun); this change is reported to break most, if not all, of the OpenVPN clients, but has since been worked around.

-The FEAT VPN client has been tested on an Asus Transformer Prime and a Motorola Droid Razr, both with Android 4.0.x, by... er... someone.
-(Presumably it worked.)
+The FEAT VPN client has been tested and shown towork on an Asus Transformer Prime and a Motorola Droid Razr, both with Android 4.0.x.

 Stefan Baur confirms that the FEAT client works on his Motorola Milestone 2 (aka European/GSM "Droid 2"), and that none of the clients he tested work under Android v4.4 (KitKat).

-With the latest update to the pfSense OpenVPN Client Export package, you can export an "Inline Configuration" that has the config, the certs, keys, etc, in a single file.
+With the latest update to the pfSense OpenVPN Client Export package, an "Inline Configuration" can be exported that has the config, the certs, keys, etc, in a single file.
 This file imports into the client linked above quite easily, as follows:

-NOTE: If you use K9 mail, and possibly others, when you save the attachment to /mnt/sdcard/ the OpenVPN app will launch and import automatically.
+NOTE: When using K9 mail, and possibly others, when the attachment is saved to /mnt/sdcard/ the OpenVPN app will launch and import automatically.

-After the VPN has been successfully configured and tested, remember to remove the .ovpn file from your Android device's SD card.
+After the VPN has been successfully configured and tested, remember to remove the .ovpn file from the SD card in the Android device.
 The settings are stored securely by the app, so keeping the file on insecure storage is not needed nor recommended.

 L2TP/IPsec in PSK mode has been proven to work at least on Android 4.1.x.
 For instructions, see L2TP/IPsec on Android